Data Strategy

 Background

 Enterprise data governance is the discipline of managing data as a strategic business asset through defined policies, standards, roles, and processes.
 It is not an IT function — it is a business capability that sits at the intersection of strategy, compliance, and operations.
-For GCC enterprises pursuing digital transformation, governance is the foundation that determines whether AI, analytics, and automation initiatives deliver trusted results or amplify existing data problems.

 Use cases